Nagoya Castle: Early restoration and expansion

 For the next hundred years there was ongoing maintenance and renovation of the existing structures.
 In 1669 (Kanbun 9), repairs were made to the main keep walls and roofs.
 In November 1685 (Jōkyō 2), repairs were again made to the main keep roof; in March 1709 (Hōei 6) to the first and second stories of the main keep; in August 1720 (Kyōhō 5) to the chidorihafu gables on the third and fourth levels of the main keep; and in December 1726 (Kyōhō 11) to the third-level roofs, karahafu gables, the fourth-level roofs, and the copper tiles of the fifth-level roofs of the main keep.
 Repairs were also made to the golden shachi of the main keep, replacing their wooden core.
 Further work was carried out in August 1728 (Kyōhō 13) on the shingled roof of Honmaru Palace, remodeling it into a lightweight, informal roof.
 Repairs were made to the second-, third-, and fourth-level roofs of the main keep.

 In November 1730 (Kyōhō 15), the golden shachi were recast for the first time and covered in wire mesh.
 In 1752 (Hōreki 2), the large-scale "Restoration of Hōreki" corrected the tilt of the keep, caused by unequal subsidence of its stone wall, and the roofs from the second level upward were tiled with copper.
 By 1788 (Tenmei 8), the accumulated debt of the Owari branch since 1767 (Meiwa 4) amounted to 215,000 ryō.
 As a result, the golden shachi had to be melted down and recast with less gold in 1827 (Bunsei 10).
 A finer wire mesh covered the shachi to hide the fact that they were less golden.
 In 1846 (Kōka 3), they were again melted down and recast for a third time.

+The castle served as the political and administrative centre of the Owari Domain, where the lord of the Owari Tokugawa family governed the domain and maintained the principal domain offices.
+Its core spaces, such as the Ninomaru Palace, functioned as both the lord's residence and the supreme government office for domain administration.
+Administratively, governance was centralized around the domain office established within the castle grounds, where senior officials operated a structured bureaucratic apparatus to manage domain-wide taxation, justice, and military readiness.
+Surrounding this core, the San-no-maru enclosure accommodated high-ranking senior retainers and elder statesmen (karō).

+Around the castle, a network of official residences, retainers' quarters, warehouses, and service districts formed the castle town, while additional estates such as the Aoi Oshitayashiki functioned as suburban villas, gardens, and auxiliary residences for the ruling family.
+In the castle town, samurai quarters, storehouses (kurayashiki), and economic distribution routes along the Hori River formed an integrated logistical web.
+This network tightly linked strict vertical samurai hierarchies with an overarching defensive and administrative urban design.